-The Egyptian hieroglyphs were the formal writing method used by ancient Egyptians – a writing system that was basically a combination of icons and native alphabet elements.
-We are used to the 26 alphabets based writing system – the ancient Egyptian writers and inscribers used more than 2000 hieroglyphic characters.
-One of the oldest writing systems to have existed in the history of human civilization, the hieroglyphs were used to represent common objects from daily life.
+Egyptian hieroglyphs were the formal writing method used by the ancient Egyptians, a writing system that was basically a combination of icons and native alphabetical elements.
+We are used to a writing system based on 26 letters, but ancient Egyptian writers and stonemasons used more than 2,000 hieroglyphic characters.
+One of the oldest writing systems to have existed in the history of human civilization, the hieroglyphs, were used to represent common objects from daily life.

-The origin point of Egyptian hieroglyphs is pretty obscure, even more so since it lacks any historically accurate precursor writing system that could later have evolved into its native structure.
-Most often, they also represented the sounds and many other perceptions of daily life objects.
-Even though the hieroglyphic structure seems rather complex (they are further divided into three categories), accessing its readability is relatively straightforward.
+The origin of Egyptian hieroglyphs is pretty obscure, even more so since there is no historical evidence of a previous writing system on which it could have been based.
+Most often, the hieroglyphs represented the sounds and other perceptions of objects from daily life.
+Even though the hieroglyphic structure seems rather complex (they are further divided into three categories), understanding its system is relatively straightforward.

-People in ancient Egypt followed so many gods and goddesses – in fact, more than 2000 of them were dutifully worshiped.
-Each of these gods and goddesses had control over a certain facet of daily life – some deities were the reason for creation, some brought the annual Nile flood, some offered protection from all evil and ill – they truly had gods for everything.
+People in ancient Egypt followed many gods and goddesses.
+In fact, more than 2,000 of them were dutifully worshiped.
+Each of these gods and goddesses had control over a certain facet of daily life: some deities were responsible for creation, some brought the annual Nile flood, and some offered protection from evil and ill; they truly had gods for everything.

 The demons were considered superior to humans, but not as powerful as the gods and goddesses.
 The primary gods represented the essential aspects of life.
-Amun Ra was considered the King of all gods and goddesses.
-Similarly, Anubis was the god of death, and it was he who took care of embalming i.e. mummification of the dead.
-Probably the most significant deity was Ra – the god of sun and radiance.
+Amun Ra was considered the king of all gods and goddesses.
+Anubis was the god of death, and it was he who took care of the mummification of the dead.
+Probably the most significant deity was Ra, the god of sun and radiance.

 2. Egyptian Afterlife

-Ancient Egyptian religion puts immense thought on the journey beyond one’s death.
-Death was not the end of life as it is, but a mere point in time where the dead waited for eventual revival.
-They truly believed that eternal life can be attained even after death, given they are fortunate enough to gain the pity of their deities.
-They would mummify the bodies of their dead relatives and loved ones to make sure they get to use their bodies again once they get revived in their afterlives.
+Ancient Egyptian religion puts great emphasis on the journey beyond death.
+Death was not the end of life as it is, but a mere point in time when the dead waited to be revived.
+They truly believed that eternal life could be attained even after death, depending on the judgment of their gods.
+They would mummify the bodies of their dead relatives and loved ones to make sure they were able to use their bodies again once they were revived in the afterlife.

-The biggest believers of the afterlife were the Pharaohs, who went on to build the most majestic of tombs for their burial – the great pyramids.
-When they died, their bodies were mummified using the most elaborate of contemporary embalming methods, and then they were buried along with larger quantities of luxury items that they could use in their afterlife.
+The biggest believers in the afterlife were the pharaohs, who went on to build the most majestic of tombs for their burial – the great pyramids.
+When they died, their bodies were mummified using the most elaborate of contemporary embalming methods, and then they were buried along with large quantities of luxury items which they could use in the afterlife.

 1. The Great Pyramids of Giza

-Few millennia back, there was a time when ancient Egypt used to be one of the richest and most powerful civilizations in the world.
-During this period of time, the Pharaohs had a number of majestic pyramids built – of which the pyramids of Giza in particular are some of the most spectacular man-made structures ever made in human history.
+A few millennia back, ancient Egypt was one of the richest and most powerful civilizations in the world.
+During this period, the pharaohs had a number of majestic pyramids built.
+The surviving pyramids of Giza in particular are the most spectacular manmade structures ever made.

-The rich history of ancient Egypt spawns far beyond the grandeur of its pyramids.
-In fact, the Egyptian history is so diverse and encapsulates so many facets of life in the contemporary civilization that scholars had to create a separate field of study for proper research and documentation.
-Enlisted above are the specifics on a civilization that was once at its pinnacle – details that fascinate historians and commoners alike today.
+The rich history of ancient Egypt goes far beyond the grandeur of its pyramids.
+In fact, Egyptian history is so diverse and encapsulates so many facets of contemporary life and culture that scholars had to create a separate field of study for its proper research and documentation.
+Listed above are the most popular and most fascinating aspects of this amazing ancient civilization.